The Grand Hotel Leicester

-The Grand Hotel Leicester is a Grade II listed historic hotel on Granby Street in the city centre of Leicester, England.
+The Grand Hotel Leicester by The Unlimited Collection is a Grade II listed historic hotel on Granby Street in the city centre of Leicester, England.

-It was designed by Cecil Ogden and Amos Hall and built between 1897–98 by Orson Wright.
+It was designed by Cecil Ogden and Amos Hall and built between 1897–98 by Orson Wright, a prominent Leicester property developer and industrialist who was also the hotel's original owner.
+Wright obtained permission in 1897 to build the hotel on the site of the former Carlton Hotel, and a prospectus issued in 1902 recorded that the hotel had been "erected and fully equipped" by him.
 The wedding-cake style top on the corner of Granby Street and Belvoir Street was added by Amos Hall, who also designed the Silver Arcade in the Edwardian period.

 The Kings Hall, with its ornate gilt capped columns and extravagant use of decorative marble, was envisaged by Orson Wright and designed by Amos Hall.
-Located on the first floor, it could cater for 350 people; part of the building was at one time a cinema.
+Located on the first floor, it could cater for 350 people and was used for banquets, balls, concerts and public meetings.
+The hall later became a 700 seat cinema, operating as the Kings Hall Cinema from 1915 and subsequently as the Scala Cinema before closing in 1928.